Meet The Horses

 And she is and, as Jim says, “She will be for as long as both of us are still breathing.”

-HEIGHTEN is an ex-workhorse of a racehorse.
-He’s in his late teens, from what we understand, and was on the track until he was seven or eight.
+HEIGHTEN is a big, red ex-racehorse.
+He’s 20 years olf, from what we understand, and was on the track until he was seven or eight.
 He put in a lot of races, and all that left him with a terrible back.
 Some friends of Jim’s acquired Heighten a long time ago and asked him to train Heighten to be a good trail horse.
 The problem was, nearly every time Jim got on him, Heighten bucked his fool head off.
 He was in pain and Jim relayed that to his humans to no avail.

 A couple of years later, Heighten’s humans came to Jim and told him that because their horse was unridable, they’d gotten another horse or two and had to get rid of Heighten.
 Would we take him here?
 Sure, but Dr. Wood – one of the best equine chiropractors around – needed to be brought in.
 Dr. Wood said Heighten must’ve fallen over the inside rail on the track or something because his back was in such horrible shape.
 But it was surely fixable.
 After an hour or so of his magic, Dr. Wood declared Heighten good to go.
 After that?
 Heighten loved to be ridden and has yet to see a trail he doesn’t like.